galbraithmedia1/galbraithmedia1/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Unyte Home.
+- 🔭 I’m currently working on Hizzy.
 (Super sick top secret project.
 Lets talk about it)
 - 🌱 I’m currently learning Javascript & Solidity.
 - 🤝 I’m looking to collaborate on a super dope AI project thats in the works.
 - 🤔 I’m looking for help on building a clean server.